-Module III: American Culture
+Module III: American Lifestyle

 Students will become familiar with American social conventions in a variety of settings such as restaurants, gatherings, and driving and how certain variables, including status and relationship, influence these norms.
 Students will have the opportunity to compare and contrast American social norms with their own as well as practice appropriate etiquette in social settings with native English-speakers.

-Module IV: American Life
+Module IV: American Pop Culture

 Students will review the various forms of American pop culture including music, movies, TV, fashion, sports, and cyber-culture.
 Moving through recent decades, students will learn about the origins of rock ‘n’ roll, disco, and hip-hop; the emergence and influence of Hollywood and professional sports; and the changes in common hobbies and pastimes in America.